GROUP RIDE INFO

 Before you come on a club ride, please have a chat with one of our coaches about the level of fitness and technical ability required.
 Our aim is for you to ride in the group that matches your ability.
 It is your responsibility to determine the appropriate group for you to ride with but, if you are in any doubt, do not hesitate to reach out to one of our coaches for help.
 The groups below will give you an idea of the average speeds of each group & what to expect.
 Communication & signalling are really important and this is something we will be working on as a club to make our club rides as safe as possible.
 Please visit the Riding Etiquette page to learn more.

 Routes are generally flat with a few rolling hills.
-You should be able to ride 30 miles non stop.
-Basic skills required including changing gear, braking & you should have a good understanding of the highway code.
-The group ride to the pace of the slowest rider.
+You should be able to ride 30 miles non stop at 13 mph.
+You should be confident riding on the road & you should have a good understanding of the highway code.

 Routes are usually between 40 to 50 miles.
 Dolphins should also have a good understanding of bike roadside maintenance, signalling & communication.
 Riders should be used to riding in a group and are comfortable taking a turn on the front.
 You should expect a variety of routes, climbing & descent

 Shark riders should have a good level of fitness & be experienced bike handlers.
 Members should be efficient at signalling & riding in a group.
 Good communication between the group at all times.
 Routes will be 50 miles plus and will tackle all routes

 - Prepare bike and kit the night before